Food Texturizers Market Size and Share

 Recent Industry Developments

-• November 2024: Tate & Lyle has completed the acquisition of CP Kelco, establishing a prominent global specialty food and beverage solutions business with expanded expertise in natural ingredients, including pectin and specialty gums.
+• November 2024: Tate & Lyle completed the acquisition of CP Kelco, expanding its position in specialty food and beverage solutions with a stronger natural hydrocolloids portfolio, including pectin and specialty gums.
+The integration broadens application coverage for plant-based, dairy, and beverage texture systems and increases the ability to offer bundled stabilizer solutions to multinational manufacturers.

 Table of Contents for Food Texturizers Industry Report